Bill Murray Movie Reunion Gets Ugly

 And don't miss Ellis Hooks' new album, "Godson of Soul."
 I love Hooks's voice, and Jon Tiven has written and produced for him one heck of a CD.

-Trust me: Nobody has the money to send any gifts to DJs on behalf of Lavette or Hooks.
+Trust me: Nobody has the money to send any gifts to deejays on the behalf of Bettye or Ellis.
 They'll just have to succeed on their own merits.